temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

     print(
         f"Sending email to {details.email} with message: {details.message}, count: {details.count}"
     )
-    return "success"
 ```
 <!--SNIPEND-->

-The `send_email` function takes in the data class `ComposeEmail`, and passes the `email`, `message`, and `count` objects.
+The `send_email` function takes in the `ComposeEmail` data class as input, containing the `email`, `message`, and `count` objects.

-The logic within the `send_email` function mocks sending an email, by creating a string returning the `success` status.
+The logic within the `send_email` function simulates sending an email, by printing the email details to the console and returning a `success` status.
-This is the Activity Definition that the Workflow Definition calls to send an email.

-For the purposes of this tutorial, the `send_email` function prints the details to the console and returns `success`.

-Now that the Activity Definition and Workflow Definition are written, it is time to write the Worker process.
+Now that the Activity Definition and Workflow Definition have been created, it is time to write the Worker process.

 ## Bundle and run it with the Worker